 How does ActiveCampaign fit into all of this?

 Similar to our role under other data protection frameworks, when ActiveCampaign provides the ActiveCampaign platform and its services to you, we act as what is called a “processor” with respect to our clients who are considered “controllers” under the LGPD.
 This means that you remain in control of your customers’ personal data and we only process that personal data to provide our services to you or on your instructions.

 What is ActiveCampaign doing?

 ActiveCampaign is enhancing our suite of products and services to meet applicable requirements under the LGPD.
 Given the many similarities between the LGPD and existing data protection laws and regulations, we are leveraging our GDPR and CCPA implementation efforts so that we can efficiently update our existing processes, features and functionality as required by the LGPD.

-The LGPD still has a number of significant uncertainties, including whether the President will sanction or veto the bill, when the ANPD’s director and members will be appointed, and the timing and content of implementation regulations, which have yet to be issued.
+The LGPD still has a number of significant uncertainties, when the ANPD’s director and members will be appointed, and the timing and content of implementation regulations, which have yet to be issued.
 We are monitoring the situation closely, and will announce LGPD-related changes on a rolling basis, so check back here for updates.